 Let’s look at how it works:

 Let’s say you still have your great grandmother’s gawd awful nearly worthless precious old antique book collection.
 You don’t want it anymore and you’ve decided to sell it.
-It’s not completely worthless to you because you’ve figured that, if you can’t sell it, you can glue all the books together with some epoxy resin and make an object d’ art.
+It’s not completely worthless to you because you’ve figured that, if you fail to sell it, you can glue all the books together with some epoxy resin and make an object d’ art.
 Maybe you can use four columns of epoxy resin encased books to make the legs for an avant-garde coffee table or something.
 But they’re still not worth much to you.
 Maybe twenty five bucks.
 Yes – that’s it.
 If there was a fire, you might save the books instead of the cash, but only if the pile of cash was less than twenty five bucks.
 So twenty five bucks is now the monetary value to you of great grandma’s precious old antique book collection.

 But twenty five bucks is not its price.
 Not if you’re smart.